Manishthapa2022/Stock-analysis/README.md

 ![2018 VBA Challenge with Run time](https://github.com/Manishthapa2022/Stock-analysis/blob/main/Resource/VBA_Challenge_2018.PNG)
 ---
 Based on the above, the following observations were made
+- While using the refactored code, several redundancies were removed and several variables were assigned dmensions at the begining of the code.
+The code could have been made better by assigning numbers to variables instead of hardcoding them.
 - ENPH at 81.9% and RUN a 84% were the only two stocks which had the positive returns whereas JKS at 60.5% and DQ at 62.6% had the lowest return for 2018.
 - The total run time for refactored code for 2018 was 0.0390625 secs and was 0.3242188 secs for the original code.
 ---